andretkachenko/sofle-zmk-config/readme.md

 - `num` - numpad on the left side, modifiers on a right side home row.
 Can be activated using the thumb key from the `base` layer, or by the `numword` combo on any layer;
 - `nav` - navigation cluster and arrows from the full-sized keyboard on the left side; media controls and modifiers on the right side; arrows are also duplicated on the bottom row of the right side, mainly to control YouTube videos with one hand;

 While the previous 4 are used all the time, these 4 are niche and are utilized less frequently.
-For that reason, they have accessible ways to activate:
+For that reason, they have less accessible ways to activate:
 - `hub` - allows you to activate any of 7 other layers; activated using combo from any layer, making it also a great bail-out if you accidentally activated something else - go to `hub`, then `base` and try again;
 - `mouse` - mouse emulation; allows you to move cursor, use left, right and middle click, MB4 and MB5 and vertical and horizontal scrolls; activated from `hub` layer or combo;
 - `sys` - configurational layer; allows to control RGB and Bluetooth; only activated from `hub` layer;
-- `uni` - "gaming" layer; regular 65% keyboard, no HRMs, standard layout (except caps lock); arrows on thumb cluster of the right-side part;
+- `uni` - "gaming" layer; regular 65% keyboard, no HRMs, standard layout (except caps lock); arrows on thumb cluster of the right-side part; only activated from `hub` layer;

 ## Timeless homerow mods
 This config uses [urob's implementation of the homerow mods](https://github.com/urob/zmk-config/tree/main?tab=readme-ov-file#timeless-homerow-mods), which eliminates all the issues people face when trying to use HRMs.
 You can see the behaviors in [config/custom/hrm.dtsi](https://github.com/andretkachenko/sofle-zmk-config/blob/master/config/custom/hrm.dtsi).
-Usage example: `&hml LSHFT F` or look at the [config/layers/sofle/base.dtsi](https://github.com/andretkachenko/sofle-zmk-config/blob/master/config/layers/sofle/base.dtsi).
+Usage example: `&hmlf LSHFT F` or look at the [config/layers/sofle/base.dtsi](https://github.com/andretkachenko/sofle-zmk-config/blob/master/config/layers/sofle/base.dtsi).

 If you don't know what homerow mods are, read the details in [the dedicated section below](#what-are-homerow-mods).